 [Not at all Familiar – Somewhat Familiar – Moderately Familiar – Quite Familiar – Very Familiar]

 Familiarity Ordinal Scales are used to check the level of knowledge that someone has about a certain topic.
 Because of this, they’re super useful for informing future advertising efforts, awareness campaigns and educational plans.

 Some Familiarity Ordinal Scale examples:

 - A company testing its audience to see how familiar they are with certain products.
 The data that results from this can lead to advertising efforts towards products that scored lower familiarity.

 - A teacher testing their students on familiarity of a certain subject.
 This gives the teacher an idea of what level of prior knowledge about that subject can be assumed before deciding where to start teaching it.

 Need more live polls for the classroom?
 Check out these 7 here!

 Type #2 – Frequency

 [Never – Rarely – Sometimes – Often – Always]

-Frequency ordinal scales are used to measure how often an activity is performed.
-They’re useful for judging active behaviours and where to start changing them.
+Frequency Ordinal Scales are used to measure how often an activity is performed.
+They’re useful for judging active behaviors and where to start changing them.